burnt-labs/contracts/contracts/asset-proxyable/README.md

 Read this before registering a proxy, and before acquiring or inheriting a collection that runs this code.

+### Wasm admin

+The collection's x/wasm admin decides which code the collection runs and on what terms it migrates.
+It is therefore the strongest authority over the contract, and everything below describes guarantees about proxies, creators and users rather than about that account.

+A collection cannot give it up and stay upgradeable, since the admin is what allows moving onto this code and onward to later releases.
+Hold it in a multisig.
+Clearing it is a reasonable alternative and freezes the collection's code for good, because a cleared admin can never be set again.

 ### What registering a proxy actually grants

 `add_trusted_proxy` tells this collection: *this address may assert who the sender is.*